Ayesha Gulalai

-Ayesha Gulalai Wazir is a Pakistani politician who was a former Member of the National Assembly of Pakistan from 2024 to 2025, and 2013 to 4 August 2017.
+Ayesha Gulalai Wazir is a Pakistani politician who served as a Member of the National Assembly of Pakistan from June 2013 to May 2018.

-She resigned from her seat on 28 July 2017 when Nawaz Sharif disqualified but Speaker accept her resignation on 4 August 2017.

 Early life and education

 Ayesha Gulalai was born in FR Bannu Domel wazir and received her M.Phil degree in Islamic Studies with Major in Comparative Religion from the University of Peshawar.

 After graduating, she briefly worked as a journalist at English Daily The News International.

 She also remained the chairperson of Tribal Union of Journalists and information secretary of FATA Reforms Committee.

 She is the sister of Maria Toorpakay.